 - 11.1 The purpose of this section of the policy is to establish procedures and guidelines for recruitment activities, and to ensure that all recruitment and selection activities are based on procedures that are fair to all applicants, and that selection decisions are made on the basis of merit and the selection criteria. - 11.2 This policy applies to the recruitment and selection of all employees of the University. - 11.3 Equal Opportunity - 11.3.1 The University values diversity and therefore ensures that its recruitment practices encourage a diverse and competitive pool of applicants.
 All recruitment decisions made on behalf of the University must be in line with the relevant Equal Employment Opportunity legislation in Australia.
-The overall merits of the applicant should be considered on the basis that reasonable adjustments would be applied to individuals with an identified disability providing they can do the inherent requirements of the role.

-11.4 Procedure

-11.4.1 All vacant positions within the University could be advertised concurrently both internally and externally, or at the discretion of the Chief of Staff.
-It is expected that an employee who wishes to apply for a position in another University department, discusses their desire to apply with their supervisor prior to submitting their application.
+The overall merits of the applicant should be considered on the basis that reasonable adjustments would be applied to individuals with an identified disability providing they can do the inherent requirements of the role. - 11.4 Procedure - 11.4.1 All vacant positions within the University must be advertised concurrently both internally and externally.
+It is expected that an employee who wishes to apply for a position in another University department, discusses their desire to apply with their supervisor prior to submitting an application. - 11.4.2 An internal applicant will not necessarily succeed over an external applicant.
+Each applicant will be assessed based on merit, suitability for the requirements of the role, and cultural fit to the University.
+All applicants will be treated with the same level of professionalism and respect, regardless of current circumstances.

-- 11.4.2 It should be noted that it is not necessarily a given that an internal applicant will succeed over an external applicant.
-Each applicant will be based on merit, and with regard to having a clear match to the requirements of the role, and whether there is a cultural fit to the organisation.
-All applicants will be treated with the same level of professionalism and respect, regardless of current circumstances. - 11.4.3 All internal vacancies must be recorded through the Chief of Staff and have the sign-off of the Vice-Chancellor, prior to advertising either internally or externally. - 11.4.4 All new hire paperwork is to be coordinated through the Chief of Staff, and signed paperwork is to be returned to the Chief of Staff by the new employee no later than at the end of their first week of employment. - 11.5 National Police Check Requirement - 11.5.1 A new employee must not commence employment with the organisation prior to the successful completion of a National Police Clearance which is paid for by the University.
-Police checks are valid for a period of three (3) years from the date of the successful check, and must be renewed prior to the expiration of the current check. - 11.5.2 Where there are disclosable court outcomes listed on a potential candidate's or existing employee's police clearance, the Vice-Chancellor must be informed to assess the suitability and risk factors.
-The decision to hire or reject a candidate based upon their police clearance is at the discretion of the Vice-Chancellor. - 11.6 Working with Children's Check - 11.6.1 Some roles within the University may be designated as requiring a Working with Children's Check Victoria (WWCC). - 11.6.2 For designated employees, the University pays the initial and subsequent renewal fees.11.6.3 It is the designated employee's responsibility to keep their WWCC details up to date (e.g., home address) and to renew their WWCC when required.
-These actions are done by the employee via the WWCC Victoria website not via or by the University. - 11.7 Both the police clearance and WWCC are securely stored in the employee certification section of the University's human resource information system, where expiration dates can be easily tracked and maintained. - 12.
+- 11.4.3 Recruitment of any vacancies must be approved by the Vice-Chancellor, prior to advertising either internally or externally. - 11.4.4 All recruitment and new employee paperwork is coordinated by the Operations Manager, and signed paperwork is to be returned to the Operations Manager by the new employee no later than at the end of their first week of employment. - 11.5 Nationally Coordinated Criminal History Check Requirement - 11.5.1 A new employee must not commence employment with the University prior to the completion of a Nationally Coordinated Criminal History Check, which is obtained and paid for by the University - 11.5.2 The University must obtain a new Nationally Coordinated Criminal History Check for each existing employee, at least every five years. - 11.5.3 Where there are disclosable court outcomes listed on a potential candidate's or existing employee's Nationally Coordinated Criminal History Check, the Vice-Chancellor must be informed.
+The decision to hire or continue to employ a candidate based on the outcomes of their Check is at the discretion of the Vice-Chancellor.. - 11.6 Working with Children's Check - 11.6.1 Some roles within the University may be designated as requiring a Working with Children's Check Victoria (WWCC). - 11.6.2 For designated employees, the University pays the initial and subsequent renewal fees. - 11.6.3 It is the designated employee's responsibility to keep their WWCC details up to date (e.g., home address) and to renew their WWCC when required.
+These actions are done by the employee via the WWCC Victoria website not via or by the University. - 11.7 Both the police clearance and WWCC are securely stored in the employee certification section of the University's employment records. - 12.
 Verification of qualifications - 12.1 The University may request candidates for employment or new employees to provide evidence of their professional and academic qualifications for verification as a condition of their employment.